Using Resource Lists

 How do I familiarise myself with Resource Lists?

 When you first use Resource Lists a short on screen introduction will be presented to familiarise you with the layout.
-Additional information can be found in the help section of your user account menu at the top-right of the screen or you can check out this video.
+Additional information can be found in the help section of your user account menu at the top-right of the screen, in this video or in the guide Resource Lists: Information for staff.

 What do I do if I can't find my Resource List?